doodymack/pands-2021/README.md

 4. Develop a HIPO Chart

 Step 1: identify the data:
+  Project goal: Write s program to analyse the Fisher (Anerson) Dataset
 - What data do I need?
+    Fisher dataset
 - How will I get the data?
+  search online has multiple versions.
+Best found was the csv file: iris.csv
-- In what format will the data be?
+- In what format will the data be? csv file
 STEP 2: IDENTIFY THE PROCESSES
 - How can I manipulate data to produce meaningful results?
+  The dataset is a csv file.
+The task is to execute correltion analysis using python.
+  Firstly the data required to be in a format that Python code could be used to analyse i.e. a Dataframe.
+  The initial obvious application was Pandas to convert the csv to a dataframe Once a datframe created research ways to execute the following:
+    1. Generate a statistical summary data- all
+    2. Split the data by flower species
+    3. Generate statistical summary data tables per species
+    4. Generate histograms of each attribute per species
+      - iris-setosa: SL,SW,PL,PW
+      - iris-versicolor: SL,SW,PL,PW
+      -iris-virginica: SL,SW,PL,PW
+    5. Generate visual correlations of attributes (use Seaborn FacetGrid tp plot three species on each plot)
+      - sepal length vs sepal width
+      - sepal length vs petal length
+      - sepal length vs petal width
+      - sepal width vs petal length
+      - sepal width vs petal width
+      - petal length vs petal width

 STEP 3: IDENTIFY THE OUTPUTS
 -What outputs do I need to return to the user?
--What format should the outputs take?
+  -see above: 1, summary stats tables 2, histograms ,3 correlations (visual) -What format should the outputs take?
+  - a summary of each variable outputted to a single text file (append)
+  - a histogram of each variable saved to png files
+  - a scatter plot of each pair of variables (as FacetGrid)

 STEP 4: DEVELOP A HIPO CHART
 - Hierarchy of Inputs, Processes and Outputs